Am I making a Shofar blast, or have I just lost my mind (or both?).

 Gemsbok Shofars are made of the South African Oryx (called “Gemsbok” in Afrikaans) – a large antelope that lives in dry regions in South Africa.

-This type of Shofar is rare, but not as rare as the other ones on the list above. (spoiler: you’ll be able to get one in a few seconds!)
+This type of Shofar is rare, but not as rare as the other ones on the list above.
+(SPOILER: you’ll be able to buy a few in this section!)

 The sound of this exotic Shofar is out of this world.
-It’s almost mythical, especially when you hear it on Rosh Hashanah & Yom Kippur…
+It’s the best sounding Shofar if you ask me.
+Its sound is almost mythical, especially when you hear it during the prayers of Rosh Hashanah & Yom Kippur…